 Wondering how the West was won?
 Just have a look at the Edmonton Eskimos standings below and watch the top teams in the Western division duke it out all season long.

 Bet On Edmonton Eskimos' Games

 Though they technically kicked things off back in 1895, the game did not really get started until 1949 when this version of the Edmonton Eskimos got incorporated into the Canadian Football League.
 Within five years of their arrival, the Eskies – as they are commonly known – hoisted their first Grey Cup.
 This early success does not match their future accomplishes they began nearly two decades later.

 Edmonton plays at Commonwealth stadium, the largest permanent home stadium for a CFL team.
-When the team is playing at a high level, the place is often packed and the crowds helps cheer the Eskies to a great home field advantage.
+When the team is playing at a high level, the place is often packed and the crowds help cheer the Eskies to a great home-field advantage.
 Like Calgary to the south, Edmonton typically enjoys a large amount of sunny weather, but it can be cooler in the latter part of the season and playoffs.